Wednesdaysama/evolutionary_adaptation/notebook_for_linux.md

 #### Anaconda

+    nano .bashrc # in the home directory run this export PATH="$HOME/anaconda3/bin:$PATH" # add this command to the .bashrc file source .bashrc # update the PATH

-start the anaconda nevigator:
+start the anaconda nevigator in the home directory:
     anaconda-nevigator

-start the jupyterlab or notebook:
+start the jupyterlab or notebook in the home directory:
     jupyter lab

 start the jupyternotebook: